A reader recently wrote to tell me of her frustration:

 and one more recent frustration story

-For the past couple of months, the joy of our road trip slipped away and was replaced with KILLER frustration.
+For the past couple of months, the joy of our Australian road trip slipped away and was replaced with KILLER frustration.

-I was frustrated with trying to manage everything on the road: our family life, the travels, the business, and schooling.
+I was frustrated with trying to manage everything on the road: our family life, the travels, the business, and homeschooling.
 Previous to that I handled it okay and saw it as part of the adventure and embraced it.